Monday To Friday In French

 Lundi (Monday): The Start of the Week

 Monday, or lundi, is often associated with the return to work after the weekend.
-The French, like many other cultures, can experience a "Monday blues" (le blues du lundi), a feeling of reluctance to return to routines and responsibilities.
+But the French, like many other cultures, can experience a "Monday blues" (le blues du lundi), a feeling of reluctance to return to routines and responsibilities.
 You might hear phrases like, "J'ai la flemme de retourner au travail lundi" (I'm too lazy to go back to work on Monday) or "Lundi matin, c'est toujours difficile" (Monday morning is always difficult).

-However, lundi doesn't always signify negativity.
+Still, lundi doesn't always signify negativity.
 For some, it marks a fresh start, a chance to tackle new projects and goals.
 The beginning of the week can also bring opportunities for meetings, planning sessions, and a renewed sense of purpose.
 The expression "bon début de semaine" (good start to the week) is a common way to wish someone well at the beginning of the week.

 Mardi (Tuesday): The Mid-Week Momentum